YANG LOR

 ABOUT

-As of July 2024, I am an Assistant Teaching Professor and the Undergraduate Program Chair in the Department of Sociology at the University of California, Merced.
-Previously, I was a Visiting Assistant Professor of Sociology at the University of the Pacific in Stockton, California.
-I completed my Ph.D. in the Department of Sociology at the University of California, Berkeley in 2018.
+As of July 2026, I am an Associate Teaching Professor in the Department of Sociology and the UC Merced Presidential Chair in Asian American and Pacific Islander Engagement at the University of California, Merced.
+Prior to joining UC Merced, I served as a Visiting Assistant Professor of Sociology at the University of the Pacific in Stockton, California.
+I earned my Ph.D. in Sociology from the University of California, Berkeley in 2018.

 PUBLICATIONS